tanupriyasingh07/e-commerce-management-system/README.md

 ## Overview

-The Online E-Commerce Management System is designed to simulate a real-world online marketplace.
+The E-Commerce Management System is designed to simulate a real-world online marketplace.
 It allows sellers to manage product listings, buyers to browse and purchase products, and administrators to oversee the entire platform.

 This project demonstrates the implementation of the **MVC Architecture**, database connectivity using **JDBC**, and server-side web development using **Java Servlets and JSP**.